kampro/kampro.github.io/_drafts/rxswift.md

 ## Traits

-Traits are wrapped `Observable`s, they indroduce more contextual meaning and syntactical sugar for specific use cases, they are fully optional and you can do the same thing usign raw `Observable`s (but with more effort).
+Traits are wrapped `Observable`s, they introduce more contextual meaning and syntactical sugar for specific use cases, they are fully optional and you can do the same thing using raw `Observable`s (but with more effort).
 Some Traits have been introduced specifically for *RxCocoa* (i.e. `Driver`).
 You can always transform the Trait to the `Observable` using `asObservable()` method.

 ## RxSwift Traits